Estimated reading time: 14 minutes

-That’s not the case at all, in fact, I’ve done the opposite as many bloggers sell a product where I do not.
+That’s not the case at all.
+I’ve done the opposite, as many bloggers sell a product that I do not.

-Making money blogging has no limits as long as you’re prepared to put in the time.
+Making money blogging is unlimited if you’re prepared to invest time.

-You don’t need to comment on specific blogs every day just to be noticed as I orignally believed.
+You don’t need to comment on specific blogs every day just to be noticed, as I originally believed.